Satan's Choice Motorcycle Club: The Beta Club

 Throughout the 1990s, Satan's Choice was the subject of unsolicited offers of a friendly take-over by the Hells Angels.
 The Hells Angels had for decades been prevented from expanding from Quebec into Ontario by the Outlaws.
 The split of 1977 caused Satan's Choice to favor the Angels against the Outlaws.
 However, Guindon – whose Canadian nationalism was described as "almost a mania" – repeatedly turned down offers all through the 1990s made by Hells Angels' national president Walter Stadnick to have Satan's Choice "patch over" to the Hells Angels.
 The journalist Jerry Langton wrote that Satan's Choice "...seemed to be the logical partners for the Hells Angels.
 Even through they had been weakened by defections to the Outlaws, they had an enviable network, a strong leadership crew, and a deep and abiding hatred for the Outlaws".
 However, Stadnick seemed more interested in the Loners than Satan's Choice.
 In June 1993, the Hells Angels, led by their national president Stadnick, hosted a party in Wasaga Beach attended by all of the Ontario biker gangs except the Outlaws and Satan's Choice.
 The party was seen as "an audition of sorts" to join the Hells Angels, and the guest of honor was Frank Lenti, the president of the Loners.

 In November 1993, in what appeared to be an attempt to undermine Guindon's leadership of Satan's Choice, Stadnick met in Thunder Bay with several Satan's Choice chapter presidents, most notably Andre Wattel of the Kitchener chapter.
 As the Kitchener chapter was the most powerful and wealthiest chapter, Wattel had an oversized say in the running of Satan's Choice.
-Through the majority of Satan's Choice members favored an alliance with the Hells Angels, Guindon made the decision that individual members of Satan's Choice were free to do business with the Hells Angels, but there would be no official alliance nor a "patch over" to the Angels.
+Though the majority of Satan's Choice members favored an alliance with the Hells Angels, Guindon made the decision that individual members of Satan's Choice were free to do business with the Hells Angels, but there would be no official alliance nor a "patch over" to the Angels.
 In 1995, a third attempt was made to set up a Satan's Choice chapter in Hamilton.
 The president of the new Hamilton chapter was the professional wrestler Ion Croitoru.
 The decision to open a chapter was regarded as an insult to Mario Parente, the president of the Outlaws' Hamilton chapter.
 One policeman stated: "Oh, they hated Parente.
 And they knew it would piss him off to have another club in what he considered to be his town".
 By 1995, the Satan's Choice chapters in northern Ontario were buying the majority of their cocaine from the Hells Angels' Montreal chapter as well as the Hamilton chapter under Croitoru.
 Both the Hamilton chapter and the Sudbury chapter purchased the vast majority of their drugs from Richard "Rick" Vallée of the Angels Nomad chapter.